What should I expect when I start working with you?

 In the first session, I invite you to talk about what you are looking for and I will be open and transparent if for any reason I believe I might not be the best therapist for you.
 The relationship you develop with your therapist is crucial to your progress so it’s important to have a good fit.

-No!
-I help you process your memories and thoughts in a safe and controlled environment.
-For survivors of trauma, the memories of past traumatic events don’t fade with time and leave you plagued with somatic (body) symptoms that can be disruptive to your life.
-Part of the work of trauma therapy is helping you become skilled in discerning between those memories and the present as well as listening to and working with your own body to heal the somatic responses.
-I approach therapy as a collaboration where we examine what you need and the pace that feels right for you.
+No. I utilize EMDR (Eye Movement Desensitization and Reprocessing) Therapy to help you process your memories, emotions, and thoughts in a safe and controlled environment.
+For survivors of trauma, the memories of past traumatic events don’t fade with time but instead become locked in the body and leave you plagued with emotional and somatic (body) symptoms that can be disruptive to your life.
+Part of the work of EMDR is helping you use the natural healing ability of your own body to reprocess those memories so that past traumatic events lose their painful intensity and you can live more fully in the present.
+While EMDR can be used alone or in conjunction with other traditional “talk therapies”, I approach therapy as a collaboration where we examine what you need and the pace that feels right for you.
 For me, your safety takes top priority in doing the work.

 What if I need to talk to you in between my sessions?

 You may call, text, or private message me for scheduling and other items that need brief discussion.
 I usually call or respond back within 24 hours.
 If you feel the need for many phone calls in between weekly sessions, we can also explore the option of scheduling more frequent sessions to address your needs.